 Flexible Spending Accounts

 You may participate in one or both of the flexible spending accounts offered by the University.
-The Health Care and Dependent Daycare Flexible Spending Accounts allow you to pay for related eligible expenses using pre-tax dollars.
+With the Health Care and Dependent Daycare Flexible Spending Accounts you can pay for related eligible expenses using pre-tax dollars.
 When you enroll, you elect a total dollar amount to be withheld from your pay for the calendar year.
 The total amount is divided by the number of pay periods remaining in the year and withheld in equal installments.
-For complete details, visit the Flexible Spending Accounts page.
+Visit the Flexible Spending Accounts page for details.

 The University provides automatic retirement savings plans for both faculty and staff.
 The plan in which you participate depends on your job classification.

 - Civil Service and Labor Represented Retirement Savings Plan.
-As a member of the University's Civil Service or non-faculty Labor Represented staff, you participate in the Minnesota State Retirement System (MSRS) program.
+As a member of the University's Civil Service or non-faculty Labor Represented staff, you participate in the Minnesota State Retirement System (MSRS) program, which is a defined benefit pension plan.
 Participation is mandatory and begins the first day of employment.
 A tax-deferred deduction of 5.5% of total salary is taken each pay period and credited to your individual MSRS account.
 An additional 5.5% is contributed by the University.
 You earn service credit for each month that retirement deductions are withheld from your pay, and you are vested after five years of service with MSRS.
 You are eligible to receive a lifetime retirement annuity benefit based on your age and years of service credit.
 You can view an online presentation about your MSRS plan.

 - Faculty and Academic Professional and Administrative Staff (Faculty Retirement Plan).
 As a faculty member or an academic professional and administrative (P&A) staff member, you participate in the Faculty Retirement Plan through the University.
 The Faculty Retirement Plan is a 401(a) retirement plan in which you accumulate tax-deferred contributions.
 Participation in the Plan is mandatory.
 You contribute 5.5% of covered salary and the University contributes 10%.
 Accumulated values in the Plan are fully vested immediately.
 You can choose from a variety of investment options.
 You can change your investment allocations within the provisions of the plan without tax implications, costs, or penalties.